The InVenture Prize

 - Free patent filings by Georgia Tech Office of Technology Licensing (valued at $20,000 each);

-- A paid summer internship to work on the invention with invitations to free business services to pursue commercialization such as funding opportunities, office space, market vetting, and mentorship by faculty and industry entrepreneurs.
+- A paid summer internship to work on the invention with invitations to

 Something worthy of competition.